blankoworld/makefly/doc/DEV.README.md

   * [Github](http://github.com/blankoworld/makefly/ "Makefly on Github")
   * Personal repository: http://git.dossmann.net/

-You can pull them with **git** command in a terminal, for an example with gitorious:
+You can pull them with **git** command in a terminal, for an example with gitorious repository:

     git clone git://gitorious.org/makefly/master.git master